Part of the complete guide to understanding addiction

 It’s important for you to know that anyone, happy or otherwise, can fall into addiction.
-That’s why it’s especially crucial for you to be aware of the telltale signs of alcohol abuse in someone you love.
+That’s why you must be aware of the telltale signs of alcohol abuse in someone you love.
 Then, you can provide the support and care that they need to recover successfully.

 Identifying the Signs of an Alcoholic Spouse

-Are you struggling with the question is my spouse an alcoholic?
-Another common question people deal with is my partner is hiding alcohol, what does this mean?
+Are you struggling with the question- is my spouse an alcoholic? my partner is hiding alcohol, what does this mean?
+Are you wondering what to do if your spouse is hiding alcohol from you?
+An alcoholic can create dysfunctional family dynamics that wreak havoc on family members' lives.
 Here are three identifying signs to look out for:

 1. Hiding Alcohol from a Spouse

 A spouse being dishonest about the frequency and amount of their drinking indicates a bigger problem and could worsen.
-Watch for a husband or wife hiding alcohol throughout the home, late nights at “work” that result in drunken behavior, and vodka being the drink of choice for its odorless scent.
+Watch for a wife or husband that hides alcohol throughout the home, late nights at “work” that result in drunken behavior, and vodka being the drink of choice for its odorless scent.
 Try talking to your partner about these dishonest actions.
-Tell them your concerns and discuss how you can both handle this issue together.
+Tell them your concerns and discuss how you can handle this issue together.

 2. Losing Control of Responsibilities